KevinWang94/KevinWang94.github.io/_posts/2016-06-05-SovietSatellites1.md

 So, we decided to use the extra couple of days to visit Moldova, and in particular the breakaway state of Transnistria.
 It's a small strip of land between Ukraine and Moldova, which apparently still wants to be part of the Soviet Union.
-More information to come in the post detailing our visit.
+It's often described in Western media as a dangerous hotbed of corruption and criminal activity, an opinion echoed by a Romanian friend of ours.
+But, some poking around on the internet seemed to indicate that visiting is quite safe.
+We shall see in two weeks.

 And so the journey begins, first up is Kiev and Chernobyl!